-The first generation child of Venezuelan and Colombian immigrant parents, Viloria was born with genital variance and considers he/rself blessed not to have been subjected to medically unnecessary infant genital surgeries, a.k.a.
-Intersex Genital Mutilation (IGM).
-Hida is a frequent consultant (UN, Lambda Legal, Human Rights Watch), and speaker (Columbia, Lambda Archives, Princeton, Stanford, Vassar…), and has a degree with high honors and high distinction in Gender and Sexuality from U.C.
-Berkeley.
-S/he lives in Santa Fe with her partner and stepson.
+The first generation child of Venezuelan and Colombian immigrant parents, Viloria was born with genital variance and considers he/rself blessed not to have been subjected to harmful, medically unnecessary infant genital surgeries, a.k.a.
+Intersex Genital Mutilation (IGM), to make her body typically female.
+S/he has a degree with high honors and high distinction in Gender and Sexuality from the University of California at Berkeley, and lives in Santa Fe with her partner and stepson.

 Watch a 3:44 minute video of some of Hida’s best media appearances here.

 Dana Zzyym is a disabled Navy Veteran (3 tours Beirut Lebanon), and intersex human rights activist who uses the gender neutral “they”, “them” and “their” pronouns.
 On Intersex Awareness Day, October 26th, 2015, Dana Zzyym announced, with Lambda Legal –– the nation’s oldest, largest, LGBTI civil rights organization — as their legal representative, that they are suing the United States State Department for denying them a passport that accurately identifies their sex/gender as neither male nor female (we not the two terms are sometimes used interchangeably in law, and that both Dana’s sex and gender are non-binary).
 We are extremely grateful to Dana for initiating this historic U.S. lawsuit, and fighting for intersex people to be legally recognized in the United States.